 - Blades may harm the user

 AUTOMACH Power Carver

 Model HCT 30A.
 The newest advancement in woodcarving technology!
 The Handcraft Carver is rugged and reliable.
 The aluminum die-cast body is light and vibration-free.

 The special reciprocating action of the cutter head carves through the toughest woods with just a simple hand direction.
 Greater pressure causes a deeper cut.
 For safety, free-floating action keeps blades motionless until pressed against the wood.

-The laminated blades move at 10,000 vibrations per minute, leaving a smooth cut surface.
-Carvers appreciate the versatility in portability and movement, as well as accuracy and speed.
+The laminated blades move at 10,000 vibrations per minute, leaving a smooth-cut surface.
+Carvers appreciate the versatility in portability and movement and accuracy and speed.

 - Made with high-quality and reliable materials.

 - You can sharpen tools at any time.

 - May result in splinters if handled unwell